nanjo712/Waveform-Viewer/README.md

 ##### 1. Built-in Core Plugins
 If you are adding a built-in plugin directly to the repository:
-1. Place your plugin file in `frontend/src/plugins/`.
+1. Place your plugin file in `frontend/packages/core/src/plugins/`.
-2. Import it in `frontend/src/hooks/useAppContext.tsx`.
+2. Import it in `frontend/packages/core/src/state/reducer.ts`.
-3. Add it to the `formatPlugins` array in the `initialState` of `useAppContext.tsx`.
+3. Add it to the `formatPlugins` array in the `initialState` of `reducer.ts`.

 ##### 2. Dynamically (At Runtime)
 For external plugins loaded at runtime, the application exposes a global registration method on the `window` object: